Best Practices for Teaching RMI Professionals

 RMI professionals bring a wealth of knowledge and experience to their learning environment, and they are most motivated when they feel seen, respected, and valued.

-This happens when instruction actively acknowledges and leverages their expertise.
+Instruction is most effective when it actively draws on learners’ existing knowledge and professional experience.
 Skilled instructors do this by engaging RMI professionals’ prior knowledge—either explicitly through structured activities like pretests, quizzes, and self-reflection exercises (e.g., “Write the first three words that come to mind when you hear the word reinsurance.”) or implicitly through rhetorical strategies that resonate with learners' shared experiences.

 "Risk management and insurance is a field where change is constant, and even the most experienced professionals face evolving challenges.
 For example, consider the dynamics of underwriting in the context of emerging risks like cyber liability or climate-related exposures.
 Today, we’ll focus on how foundational principles can be adapted to navigate these complexities effectively and enhance your decision-making—whether it’s structuring policies, advising clients, or managing claims."